bozakov/H-probe/README.md

 1. Linux operating system
 2. root privileges to use libpcap for packet capture
 3. python version 2.6 or 2.7 including the following required python packages: pypcap, numpy, scapy.
-Additionally the following optional python packages can be installed: affinity (pypi), progressbar.
-To use the plotting functionality gnuplot is required.
+Additionally the following optional python packages will be used if installed: affinity (pypi), progressbar.
+To use the live plotting functionality gnuplot is must also be installed.

 In Debian based distributions you should be able to install all necessary packages using: